musch711/CleanSweep/README.md

 		-- Reads in an xml floor plan
 		-- Runs the CleanSweep

-To run the program, you can do via the terminal.
+To run the program, you can do so via the terminal.

 Change directory to CleanSweepWithMaven/CleanSweep